puppeteer/puppeteer/docs/guides/locators.md

 await page.locator('input').fill('value');
 ```

-Automatically detects the input type and choose an approritate way to fill it out with the provided value.
+Automatically detects the input type and choose an appropriate way to fill it out with the provided value.

 The following preconditions are automatically checked: